Park Chung Hee

 Although popular during the 1960s, Park's popularity started to plateau by the 1970s, with closer than expected victories during the 1971 presidential election and the subsequent legislative elections.
 In 1972, Park declared martial law after carrying out a self-coup.
 He then introduced the highly authoritarian Yushin Constitution, ushering in the Fourth Republic.
 Now ruling as a dictator, he constantly repressed political opposition and dissent and completely controlled the military.
 He also had much control over the media and expressions of art.
 In 1979, Park was assassinated by his close friend Kim Jae-gyu, director of the KCIA, following the Busan–Masan Uprising.
 Whether the assassination was spontaneous or premeditated remains unclear to this day.
 Economic growth continued in spite of the 1979 coup d'état and considerable political turmoil in the wake of his assassination.
 He was soon afterwards succeeded by Choi Kyu-hah, who ruled for only a year before being deposed by career army officer Chun Doo-hwan.
 The country eventually democratized with the June Democratic Struggle in 1987.

 Park remains a controversial figure in modern South Korean political discourse and among the South Korean populace in general, making a detached evaluation of his tenure difficult.
-While some credit him for sustaining economic growth, which reshaped and modernized South Korea, others criticize his authoritarian way of ruling the country (especially after 1971) and for prioritizing economic growth and social order at the expense of civil liberties and human rights.
+While some credit him for sustaining economic growth that reshaped and modernized South Korea, others criticize his authoritarian governance (especially after 1971) as well as for prioritizing economic growth and social order at the expense of civil liberties and human rights.
 A Gallup Korea poll in October 2021 showed Park, Kim Dae-jung (an old opponent of Park whom he tried to have executed), and Roh Moo-hyun as the most highly rated presidents of South Korean history in terms of leaving a positive legacy, especially among South Korean conservatives and the elderly.
-Park's daughter Park Geun-hye later served as the 11th president of South Korea from 2013 until she was impeached and convicted of various corruption charges in 2017.
+Park's daughter Park Geun Hye later served as the 11th president of South Korea from 2013 until she was impeached and convicted of various corruption charges in 2017.